On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

-\begin{rem} For the reader unfamiliar with this point of view, the second point above is crucial, and we emphasise that $\omega$ can only take values $0$ and $1$, so the additivity on disjoint sets is a strong restriction.

-Informally, we think of the subsets, $A$, with $\omega(A)=1$ as ``big" and the others small.
-It is then straightforward to see that $\N$ does not admit two disjoint big subsets, and that the intersection of any two big subsets is again big. \end{rem}
+\begin{rem} For the reader unfamiliar with this point of view, the second point above is crucial, and we emphasise that $\omega$ can only take values $0$ and $1$, so the additivity on disjoint subsets is a strong restriction.
+Informally, we think of the subsets $A$ with $\omega(A)=1$ as ``big'' and the others small.
+It is then straightforward to see that there do not exist two disjoint subsets that are both big, and that the intersection of any two big subsets is again big. \end{rem}

 Limits are then defined as follows.